obspy/obspy/misc/docs/source/tutorial/code_snippets/travel_time.rst

-The following lines show how to create a simple plot of ray paths for a given distance, phase(s), and the ``iasp91`` velocity model on a Cartesian map, using the :func:`~obspy.taup.tau.Arrivals.plot` function of the class :class:`obspy.taup.tau.Arrivals`.
+The following lines show how to create a simple plot of ray paths for a given distance, phase(s), and the ``iasp91`` velocity model on a Cartesian map, using the :func:`~obspy.taup.tau.Arrivals.plot_rays` function of the class :class:`obspy.taup.tau.Arrivals`.

 .. plot:: tutorial/code_snippets/travel_time_cartesian_raypath.py